calebh/calebh.github.io/_posts/2018-3-3-Type-Inference-by-Solving-Constraints.md

 ## Constraints

 We are now ready to define the types which will represent the constraints.
 The constraint type will be divided into three different value constructors:
 * ``Equal`` which tells the solver that the two type expressions must be equal.
 Equal also includes an ``ErrorMessage``, which is a lazily evaluated string.
 This ensures that the error messages are not actually created unless they are actually needed.
 In some of the compilers that I've written, the string includes information obtained from a disk read (to show the programmer where the error was in their source code), so making this lazy is very important for performance reasons.
-Including an error message here makes type errors considerable more understandable than what Algorithm W provides.
+Including an error message here makes type errors that are very understandable.
 * ``And`` which conjoins two constraints that must both be satisfied.
 * ``Trivial`` is a constraint which is always satisfied.